AdityaBahl/DAA/README.md

 9. **Backtracking**: Backtracking and its applications, the n-queens problem, and the traveling salesman problem.

-10. Complexity Classes: Complexity classes, P, NP, and NP-completeness.
+10. **Complexity Classes**: Complexity classes, P, NP, and NP-completeness.

 11. Approximation Algorithms: Approximation algorithms, the vertex cover problem, and the set cover problem.